A General Technique for Searching in Implicit Sets via Function Inversion: Applications

 \begin{theorem}[Linear regression in a box] For any choice of a constant $0<\alpha <1$, we can construct in $\Tilde{O}(n^2)$ time with high probability a data structure for linear regression in a box using $\Tilde{O}(n^{2-\alpha/4})$ words of space which supports queries in $\Tilde{O}(n^\alpha)$ time. \end{theorem}

-Another example is the following problem, which is a data structure variant of a problem previously considered by Bespamyatnikh and Segal \cite{Bespamyatnikh2004}. \begin{problem}[Hyperplane distance selection] Given $n$ points on the $d$-dimensional grid $[2^w]^d$, preprocess them to answer queries of the following form: given $k$ and $d$ boxes $B_1,\ldots,B_d$, return the hyperplane with the $k$th largest distance to the origin, among all hyperplanes spanned by $d$ points in $B_1\times B_2 \times \cdots \times B_d$. \end{problem} Let $f$ be the function which maps $d$-tuples of points in $[2^w]^d$ to the distance between the origin and the hyperplane they span.
+Another example is the following problem, which is a data structure variant of a problem previously considered by Bespamyatnikh and Segal \cite{Bespamyatnikh2004}. \begin{problem}[Hyperplane distance selection] Given $n$ points on the $d$-dimensional grid $[2^w]^d$, preprocess them to answer queries of the following form: Given $k$ and $d$ boxes $B_1,\ldots,B_d$, return the hyperplane with the $k$th largest distance to the origin, among all hyperplanes spanned by $d$ points in $B_1\times B_2 \times \cdots \times B_d$. \end{problem} Let $f$ be the function which maps $d$-tuples of points in $[2^w]^d$ to the distance between the origin and the hyperplane they span.
 Note that for any constant $d$, we can express this function in a way to which Lemma~\ref{lem:precision} applies.
 Thus, applying Lemma~\ref{lem:points} with $\delta = f^\bullet$ yields the following. \begin{theorem}[Hyperplane distance selection] For any choice of a constant $0<\alpha <1$, we can construct in $\Tilde{O}(n^d)$ time with high probability a data structure for hyperplane distance selection using $\Tilde{O}(n^{d-\alpha/4})$ words of space which supports queries in $\Tilde{O}(n^\alpha)$ time. \end{theorem}

-As a last example, let us consider the following problem, which is the main focus of previous work by Aronov et al.\ \cite{AronovESZ23}. \begin{problem}[Collinearity indexing with queries on a line] Given two sets $S_1$ and $S_2$ of $n$ points on the two-dimensional integer grid $[2^{w}]^2$, where $w=\mathrm{polylog}(n)$, and a vertical line $\ell$, preprocess them to answer queries of the form: given a point $q$ on $\ell$, are there two points $p_1\in S_1$ and $p_2\in S_2$ such that $q$, $p_1$, and $p_2$ are collinear? \end{problem}
+As a last example, let us consider the following problem, which is the main focus of previous work by Aronov et al.\ \cite{AronovESZ23}.

+\begin{problem}[Collinearity indexing with queries on a line] Given two sets $S_1$ and $S_2$ of $n$ points on the two-dimensional integer grid $[2^{w}]^2$, where $w=\mathrm{polylog}(n)$, preprocess them to answer queries of the form: Given a point $q$ on the vertical axis, are there two points $p_1\in S_1$ and $p_2\in S_2$ such that $q$, $p_1$, and $p_2$ are collinear? \end{problem}

+Aronov et al. showed the following result, which now also follows from a straightforward application of our previous results and Lemma~\ref{lem:precision}.